Australian Support: 1300 39 39 19

 What is ADHD?
 Attention Deficit Hyperactivity Disorder (ADHD), also known as ADD is a complex, lifelong neurodevelopmental condition, which can be successfully managed with an individual treatment plan.
 Many people with ADHD live very successful and fulfilling lives.

 ADHD Foundation has been established as a national peak body which aims to support and represent all people with ADHD and those affected by ADHD Australia-wide.
 As one of many ongoing projects, this website aims to forge links with individuals, community groups, and online groups which support consumers with ADHD.

 ADHD Foundation works with associated organisations who share common goals to strengthen our national network in support of people with ADHD and associated conditions.

 Australian Data collected through a range of support services and activities is used anonymously to inform decision-making in government and private enterprises (including schools and other Education institutions) regarding the provision of effective supports for people who are living with ADHD.

 Join us today and become a foundation member.
 Membership to the ADHD Foundation is free.

-Foundation is free.
 Be at the forefront of our ADHD Foundation community and gain access to our evidence-based support system.
 We are continually upgrading the platform with new material, so you always have the most cutting-edge information.
 The membership button to the right will take you to our membership page

 Caring for those who learn and think differently can take time, energy and additional resources.

 Accurate advice and guidance on supporting your child to manage their difficulties is crucial to the overall wellbeing of the family.

 Studies demonstrate that ADHD can have negative impacts on virtually every aspect of daily life, social, emotional, academic and work functioning.
 ADHD can be experienced in mild, moderate or severe forms.